elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 See [migrations docs for nginx](migration/v0.7.x-v0.8.x/nginx.md) for instruction on how to perform the upgrade.
 - The config option `nginxIngress.controller.daemonset.useHostPort` has been replaced by `ingressNginx.controller.useHostPort`.
 Make sure to remove the old option from your config when upgrading.
+- Move useRegionEndpoint from elasticsearch to fluentd in sc-config.yaml before upgrading.

 ### Added